abojo32/BojoCalc/README.md

 Describe any challenges encountered while building the app.

 Initially selected Obective-C instead of Swift as the language.
-This casued me about 30 minutes delay to figure out why the walk-through didn't match
+This caused me about 30 minutes delay to figure out why the walk-through didn't match

 ## License